 Best Sides for Calabash Seafood

 Broiled salmon and sauteed scallops are great, but you can’t go wrong with the crisp, delicious flavors of Calabash seafood.
-If you want to have a fish fry, steamed vegetables and linguine just aren’t going to do the trick.
+Steamed veggies and linguine aren’t the best partners for fried fish.
 Instead, be sure to add these to your menu:

 - Hush puppies